-2. Traffic Safety and Operations: Flow, Safety, & Geometrics (16 points)
+2. Traffic Improvement: Flow, Safety, & Geometrics (15 points)

-The traffic improvement criterion provides an indication of whether the proposed project will help improve traffic delay, traffic safety, or roadway geometrics.
-The applicant must provide documentation of the existing problem and describe the proposed improvement.
-Using the suggested design criteria will assist CRCOG staff in their review.
+The traffic improvement criterion provides an indication of whether or not the proposed project will help improve traffic flow, traffic safety, or roadway geometrics.
+The applicant must provide documentation of: (1) the nature and severity of the existing problems, and (2) how the problems will be corrected by the proposed project.
 CRCOG staff will review the documentation and determine whether the improvement qualifies as major, moderate, minor, or none.
+Points to address in the documentation: